cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-external-table.md

 Allowed for readable external web tables or writable external tables only.
 For readable external web tables, specifies the OS command to be run by the segment instances.
 The command can be a single OS command or a script.
 The `ON` clause is used to specify which segment instances will run the given command.

--  ON ALL is the default.
+- `ON ALL` is the default.
 The command will be run by every active (primary) segment instance on all segment hosts in the Cloudberry Database system.
 If the command runs a script, that script must reside in the same location on all of the segment hosts and be executable by the Cloudberry superuser (`gpadmin`).
--  ON COORDINATOR runs the command on the coordinator host only.
+- `ON COORDINATOR` runs the command on the coordinator host only.

     > **Note** Logging is not supported for external web tables when the `ON COORDINATOR` clause is specified.

--  ON number means the command will be run by the specified number of segments.
+- `ON number` means the command will be run by the specified number of segments.
 The particular segments are chosen randomly at runtime by the Cloudberry Database system.
 If the command runs a script, that script must reside in the same location on all of the segment hosts and be executable by the Cloudberry superuser (`gpadmin`).
--  HOST means the command will be run by one segment on each segment host (once per segment host), regardless of the number of active segment instances per host.
+- `HOST` means the command will be run by one segment on each segment host (once per segment host), regardless of the number of active segment instances per host.
--  HOST segment_hostname means the command will be run by all active (primary) segment instances on the specified segment host.
+- `HOST segment_hostname` means the command will be run by all active (primary) segment instances on the specified segment host.
--  SEGMENT segment_id means the command will be run only once by the specified segment.
+- `SEGMENT segment_id` means the command will be run only once by the specified segment.
 You can determine a segment instance's ID by looking at the content number in the system catalog table gp_segment_configuration.
 The content ID of the Cloudberry Database coordinator is always `-1`.

 For writable external tables, the command specified in the `EXECUTE` clause must be prepared to have data piped into it.
 Since all segments that have data to send will write their output to the specified command or program, the only available option for the `ON` clause is `ON ALL`.

 **`FORMAT 'TEXT | CSV' (options)`**

 When the `FORMAT` clause identfies delimited text (`TEXT`) or comma separated values (`CSV`) format, formatting options are similar to those available with the PostgreSQL [COPY](/docs/sql-stmts/sql-stmt-copy.md) command.
 If the data in the file does not use the default column delimiter, escape character, null string and so on, you must specify the additional formatting options so that the data in the external file is read correctly by Cloudberry Database.
-For information about using a custom format, see Loading and Unloading Data in the *Cloudberry Database Administrator Guide*.

 If you use the `pxf` protocol to access an external data source, refer to Accessing External Data with PXF for information about using PXF.